blueglyph/trait_gen/README.md

 impl_into_u64! { u64 i64 u32 i32 u16 i16 u8 i8 }
 ```

-The advantage of the first method is the clarity of the native code, the support of
+The advantages of the first method are the clarity of the native code, the support of
 refactoring tools, code awareness, and not having to convert the code to the declarative
 macro syntax.
+Looking for the definition of an implementation method is much easier!

 The disadvantage is the lack of support for declarative macros with the IntelliJ plugin,
 although this is an ongoing work (see [tracking issue](https://github.com/intellij-rust/intellij-rust/issues/6908)).
-There are also a few limitations of the current version described in the [Limitations](#limitations) section.
+There are also a few limitations of the current version described in the [Limitations](#limitations)
+section.

 ## The trait_gen macro